 A very important factor!
 Are you wanting an exclusive venue hire, a shared venue with other groups or something small like a restaurant or bar?
 Getting the right venue is key in setting the right environment for your colleagues.

-Hotels and venues will generally have their Christmas nights based around a certain theme.
+Hotels and venues will generally have their Christmas nights based on a certain theme.
 This year Gibson Hall’s theme is ‘Snow & Ice’.
 A clean and classic theme which will no doubt look spectacular in our beautiful Main Hall.
 For larger companies looking to book a party, pre-themed hotels and venues are a huge timesaver for clients, as everything from the menu, drinks, decoration and entertainment is put together in a nice package.

 4: Food and drink